usmhic/Warmning/doc/README.md

 Simple tabular (quantitative) and graphical displays with brief explanations are desirable.

-Details can be provided as appended or linked cross-references
+Details can be provided as appended or linked cross-references.

 ### :pushpin: To add:

 Quantum computing and Machine Learning use for fast and accurate data analysis.

-Business model to finance the projects
+Business model to finance the projects.

 ## :star: by Climate Hackers
 <p align="center">